clivelo/clivelo.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hi I am **{{ site.author.name }}** :wave:<br>
-an AI enthusiast with a Psychology background from Hong Kong.
+An AI enthusiast with a Psychology background from Hong Kong.
 My goal is to integrate AI with human psychology to create technology that improves people's quality of life.

 Take a look at my projects and my psychology- and coding-related blogs!
 Feel free to bookmark this website if you are interested in what I do!
 All the best! :robot: